yamila-moreno/jannie-5/README.md

 jannie-5
 ========
-Arduino Yun driven drone, for VII Piweek
+Arduino Yún driven drone, for VII Piweek

 Requirements:
-- arduino yún
+- Arduino yún
-- python2.7
+- Python2.7
-- virtualenv
+- Virtualenv
-- bottle
+- Bottle
-- parrot ardrone
+- Parrot ardrone

 Process
 =======
 (this is not a proper documentation, only notes during the process)

-- arduino is connected to sensors
+- Arduino is connected to sensors
-- using the Process.h library arduino can invoke commands in linux
+- Using the Process.h library arduino can invoke commands in linux
-- in the linux side, we have a bottle server (APIlike app to be called from arduino)
+- On the linux side, we have a bottle server (API-like app to be called from arduino)
-- with an init.d script to start at Yun boot
+- With an init.d script to start at Yun boot
-- this bottle server connects to the libardrone library to send UDP messages to the drone
+- This bottle server connects to the libardrone library to send UDP messages to the drone

 Note::